top of page

 Definition and Popularity of Dental Implant Travel

-Dental tourism, particularly dental implant travel, refers to traveling abroad to receive dental care.
-This phenomenon has gained popularity, driven by the potential for cost savings and access to high-quality treatments abroad.
-You might be surprised to learn that thousands of patients choose to combine their dental care with international travel each year.
+Dental tourism, dental implant travel, is traveling abroad to receive dental treatment.
+Dental tourism gained popularity, due to affordable treatments abroad and access to high-quality dentists.
+You might be surprised to learn that around 30 million people combine their treatment with international travel each year.

 Common Destinations for Implant Procedures